• HOME

 058

-A "full' survey would cost £500+120vat but first I would have to pay to have the boat hauled out and looking at a SPRINGER, as I was, the broker told me he would need an 'excess' on the basis that he would have use extra gear. "because it has not got a flat bottom and you will need to hire our special cradle".
-Pencil in £350+70vat and we exceed £1000 without even wincing.
+A "full' boat survey would cost £620 (£500+120vat) but first we have to pay to have the boat hauled out.
+Looking at a SPRINGER, and yes we are looking at a Springer, the broker would need an 'excess' as he would have to use extra gear. "because it has not got a flat bottom and you will need to hire our special cradle".
+Pencil in £350+70vat and we have exceeded £1000 all of of which we could lose if the boat fails?
+I am a small budget guy, but if your boat coast ten times mine the survey cost is likely to be much the same because all the same teat have to be done no matter how small or big the boat is.

-The "special cradle" boost is a total load of horsebollox but, as a novice, you don't know that do you so you pay up.
+The "special cradle" boost is a total load of horseshite but, being a novice, you don't know that do you so you pay up.
+But you pay up anyway because otherwise you don't get to have your potential purchase surveyed.
+That is how the marina system works.
 Just .. remember .. you .. heard .. it .. here.
 REAL 36ft Springers have a very shallow angle and can be treated as though they are flat-bottomed.
 Who would have known that coming in off the sea, having been told that all canal boats have flat bottoms?

 You can only have a boat surveyed at a